ctb/titus-blog/src/2014-scalable-cms-problems.rst

 --titus

 p.s.
-Note that `dablooms <https://github.com/bitly/dablooms>`__ takes a similar approach, and may be subject to the same problem.
+Note that bitly's `dablooms
+<https://github.com/bitly/dablooms>`__ takes a similar approach, and
+may be subject to the same problem.

+p.p.s.
+Thanks to Sherine Awad, Qingpeng Zhang, and Charles Ofria for pre-posting discussions!